phetsims/qa/documentation/qa-book.md

 ##### *Additional Notes about Voicing:*

+- Issues can be voice specific.
+Be sure to include which voice was used when making issues.
 - Voicing should not be used in conjunction with screen readers.
 - Voicing should only be available in the "en" locale.
 It should not be possible to enable Voicing in any other locale from Preferences.
 - Voicing does not work in the Android App.
 In this platform, it should not be possible to enable Voicing form Preferences.